zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### EnableWorldClusterMeshRendering
 - Description: Cluster rendering efficiently improves how the whole world renders and shares meshes.
 It will allow for significantly higher FPS at the potential cost of wearNTear latency.
 It is debug only provided and will not be enabled until wearNtear can be optimize with this.
 - Default Value: False

+## VehicleGlobal:Sound

+### Ship Sailing Sounds
+- Description: Toggles the ship sail sounds.
+- Default Value: True

+### Ship Wake Sounds
+- Description: Toggles Ship Wake sounds.
+Can be pretty loud
+- Default Value: True

+### Ship In-Water Sounds
+- Description: Toggles ShipInWater Sounds, the sound of the hull hitting water
+- Default Value: True

+## Rendering

+### Force Ship Owner Piece Update Per Frame
+- Description: Forces an update during the Update sync of unity meaning it fires every frame for the Ship owner who also owns Physics.
+This will possibly make updates better for non-boat owners.
+Noting that the boat owner is determined by the first person on the boat, otherwise the game owns it.
+- Default Value: False

+## VehicleGlobal:Updates

+### ServerRaftUpdateZoneInterval
+- Description: Allows Server Admin control over the update tick for the RAFT location.
+Larger Rafts will take much longer and lag out players, but making this ticket longer will make the raft turn into a box from a long distance away.
+- Default Value: 5

 ## QuickStartWorld